rhgenius/ollion/README.md

 ```bash
 ./scripts/deploy.sh
 ```
 Note: Ensure to replace the example values in terraform.tfvars.example with your specific configurations.
-And empty backend.tf file if you use local backend.
+And comment out backend.tf content if you use local backend.

 ## Architecture Diagram
 The architecture diagram illustrates the high-level components and their interactions in the infrastructure.